dinasmasri/hoth2021/README.md

-# hoth2021
-UCLA Hack Off The Hill 2021 Hack - Clothes with Care App

- Please access each of our separate branches to see the code and data used as part of our app.
+# Front End - React, JavaScript, HTML/CSS

+## Includes the React native code I compiled for the interactive Home and Search components of our app, as well as CSS and JSX React Components.